mento-protocol/docs/use-mento/getting-mento-stables/from-other-chains.md

 # From Other Chains

 Bridge assets from other blockchains to Celo and swap them for Mento stables.
-This guide covers the main bridging options and step-by-step instructions for obtaining cUSD, cEUR, cREAL, and eXOF from external chains.
+This guide covers the main bridging options and step-by-step instructions for obtaining USDm, EURm, BRLm, and XOFm from external chains.

 ## Overview